TJ231IT/TJ231IT/README.md

 ## Objective

 I questioned for awhile what I wanted to do for a career.
 After giving it some thought and doing some research, I decided to look into cybersecurity.
 The Goodwill I currently work at offered the Google Cybersecurity Professional Certificate through Coursera for free; so I decided to try it and have not stopped learning since.
-AFter completing the Google Cybersecurity Cert.
+After completing the Google Cybersecurity Cert.
 I moved onto the Google IT Professional Certificate, and am working on completeing that right now.
 I am also working towards getting my CompTIA A+ Certificate as well.
-This fall, I will be returning to Southeastern Community College to complete the "Network Admin & Cybersecurity PRogram-AAS".
+This fall, I will be returning to Southeastern Community College to complete the "Network Admin & Cybersecurity Program-AAS".
 My main goal right now is to keep learning as much as I can, and hopefully get a Help Desk job to start getting some work experience.

 ## Skills